The $q$-Laplace Transforms compared: the basic confluent hypergeometric function ${}_2\phi_0$: Abstract

 Our main result provides explicit formulas for these $q$-exponentially small differences.
 We also give simple Mellin--Barnes integral representations for all the basic hypergeometric ${}_r\phi_s$ functions and derive a third (discrete) orthogonality condition for the Stieltjes--Wigert polynomials.

-As the main application, we introduce three resummations for the ${}_2\phi_0$ functions which can be seen as $q$ versions of the Kummer $U$ functions.
+As the main application, we introduce three resummations for the ${}_2\phi_0$ function which can be seen as $q$ versions of the Kummer $U$ function.
 We derive many of their properties, including interesting integral and sum representations, connection formulas, and error bounds.